-Taken from para 8.14 of the 2011 consultation draft Codes of Practice on Schools, available on Equality Act consultations (link to EHRC archive on web.archive.org).
+Taken from para 8.14 of the 2011 consultation draft Codes of Practice on Schools, available on Equality Act consultations (EHRC archive on web.archive.org).
 The relevant chapter (and thus the example) did not make it into the final version of the Schools Technical Guidance, but seems to be consistent with case law such as English v Thomas Sanderson Blinds below.

-In the Equality Bill debates, the Government said the broad wording on harassment/direct discrimination ‘is also intended and does cover a case in which someone is treated as if they had a protected characteristic that they neither have nor are perceived to have at the time’ (col 254, Public Bill Cttee, 16th June 2009 (link to UK Paliament website))
+In the Equality Bill debates, the Government said the broad wording on harassment/direct discrimination “is also intended and does cover a case in which someone is treated as if they had a protected characteristic that they neither have nor are perceived to have at the time” (col 254, Public Bill Cttee, 16th June 2009 (UK Paliament website))

 This may mean that a person who stammers (or indeed who doesn’t) who is teased in relation to stammering – e.g. mimicking a stammer or calling someone names related to stammering – can have a claim for harassment without showing their stammer meets or is perceived to meet the legal definition of disability.
 (In practice, the stammer will likely meet the legal definition anyway).

-The EAT held in Coffey (above) that the Equality Act includes direct discrimination because of a perceived disability.
+The Court of Appeal held in Coffey (above) that the Equality Act includes direct discrimination because of a perceived disability.
 This section gives more background on the reasons for thinking the Act includes this, and also harassment related to a perceived disability.

 Consistent with wording of the Equality Act

 As mentioned above (What is perceived disability?), the basic argument in favour of discrimination in respect of a perceived protected characteristic (including disability) being covered by the Equality Act is that the wording of the Act is sufficiently wide to cover it.
-As regards direct discrimination, the Act requires that the discrimination be ‘because of disability’ (direct discrimination).
-Unlike the Disability Discrimination Act 1995 (DDA) which required discrimination ‘on the ground of the disabled person’s disability’, the Equality Act no longer says the claimant must have a disability.
+As regards direct discrimination, s.13 EqA says “A person (A) discriminates against another (B) if, because of a protected characteristic, A treats B less favourably than A treats or would treat others.”
+Under EqA s.4 “disability” is a protected characteristic.
+This is distinct from the Disability Discrimination Act 1995 (DDA) which in s.3A(5) provided that “[a] person directly discriminates against a disabled person if, on the ground of the disabled person’s disability, he treats the disabled person less favourably…”.
+The DDA said the claimant must be a “disabled person”.
+The Equality Act no longer says that; the claimant need not have a disability provided the less favourable treatment is “because of” disability.